mlesniak/mlesniak.github.io/index.md

 - [The Motivation behind writing](motivation.html)
 - [Collection of interesting topics](ideas.html)

-I'm writing these articles for myself.
-Nevertheless, if you have any comments or feedback, feel free to <a href="mailto:mail@mlesniak.com">contact me via mail</a>.
+I craft these articles primarily for my own benefit.
+However, should you have any insights or feedback to share, please don't hesitate to <a href="mailto:mail@mlesniak.com">reach out to me via email</a>.
+Your thoughts are greatly appreciated.